Warhorst/pacman/README.md

 - pause menu to quit the game

 ### Refactoring
-- the app needs a fixed order of execution for target setting, state update and movement.
-A core problem here is the Target component, which gets removed and added frequently with 1-frame-delays
 - add every map element (walls, tunnels, ghost house) as an entity
-- bind movement to the target, so the ghost has no extra movement component
-- redo the map creation.
-The txt file is too limited
 - (Maybe) change the point to a field struct to remove these stupid getters